The Delgados: Biography

 Their fourth studio album, Hate, was released on Mantra rather than the band's own label.
 The song "The Light Before We Land" was used as the opening theme for the Japanese anime series Gunslinger Girl, while the song "Woke from Dreaming" is played at the beginning of episode 7.

 The band returned to their own label for their fifth and final studio album Universal Audio (2004).

 The band announced they were splitting up in April 2005 due to the departure of Henderson who found it difficult "to pour so much of my energy and time into something that never quite seemed to get the attention or respect [he] felt it deserved."
 The four will continue to run Chemikal Underground together.
 Songwriters Pollock and Woodward are pursuing individual projects, while Savage will continue production duties at the band's Chem19 in a new studio.

 Since the band's separation, the track "I Fought the Angels" from Universal Audio has been used in the fourth episode in the second season of the Golden Globe Award-winning medical drama Grey's Anatomy in 2006, and in the opening scene in the series premiere of BBC Three's Lip Service in 2010.

 A double disc containing 29 tracks, The Complete BBC Peel Sessions, was released on 12 June 2006 in Europe, and later in the year in the United States.
 Woodward released his debut solo studio album in June 2009 under the name Lord Cut-Glass.
 Savage also played on the album.

 In June 2022, the band announced that they had reformed and would play together for the first time in 17 years.
 A UK tour of five gigs, ending in their home city of Glasgow, is scheduled for January 2023.
 Further dates for festivals were later confirmed, including Primavera Sound (Spain) and Deer Shed (England).
-Following this tour, there were no further announcements but the description for Emma Pollock's solo tour in 2025 described her as a 'former member' of The Delgados, indicating that the band had gone their separate ways once again[14].
+Following this tour, there were no further announcements but the description for Emma Pollock's solo tour in 2025 described her as a 'former member' of The Delgados, indicating that the band had gone their separate ways once again.As of 2026, her official website, which presents her as a solo artist, confirms the claim of the disbandment.